What is your financial year-end?

 8. Outstanding debtors and creditors

-If you need help preparing accounts for your company, we have a team of Chartered Accountants that will help you stay compliant with Revenue and the Companies Registration Office.
+If you need help preparing accounts for your company, we have a team of Chartered Accountants to help you stay compliant with Revenue and the Companies Registration Office.
 Find out how much it costs to have an accountant in Ireland.

 9. Accounting software

-As a new company, you may not think you need to use accounting software straight away but there are huge benefits for you and your accountant if you do use it.
-All your books and records can be maintained using online accounting software and you can give your accountant access to your software so they can prepare your company’s accounts (check out our What Is Online Accounting Software? post for more information).
+As a new company, you may not think you need to use accounting software straight away, but there are huge benefits for you and your accountant if you do use it.
+All your books and records can be maintained using online accounting software, and you can give your accountants access to your software so they can prepare your company’s accounts.

 Accounting software will save you time and money in the long run.
 It’ll give you more time to focus on the parts of the business you’re good at.

-We are a firm of Xero certified accountants and we recommend Xero to all our clients.
-To learn more about how Xero can help you to save time, costs, and help you to manage your business more efficiently, talk to our team today.
+We are a firm of Xero-certified accountants and recommend Xero to all our clients.
+To learn more about how Xero can help you save time and costs, and help you to manage your business more efficiently, talk to our team today.
 We’re here to help.

 10. Your accountant

 Finally, check in with your accountant.
-Your accountant will prepare your year-end accounts so use this time to ask them any questions about your business’s finances, discuss the year ahead and your plans for the future.
+Your accountant will prepare your year-end accounts, so use this time to ask them any questions about your business’s finances and discuss the year ahead and your plans for the future.

-If you are still wondering if you need an accountant for your small business, we are always happy to talk you through any services you may need.
-If you have deadlines coming up, it’s very important to get in touch with a professional as soon as possible to avoid any fines or penalties.
+If you are still wondering if you need an accountant for your small business, we are always happy to talk you through any needed services.
+If you have deadlines, it’s crucial to contact a professional as soon as possible to avoid any fines or penalties.

 Need help?